IPA_MOD(3) IPA_MOD(3)

 db_append_rule

-This function should append a new record for the given rule. cnt
+This function should append a new record for the given rule.

-the db_update_rule function.
+call of the db_update_rule function.

 db_update_rule